carlostkd/Proton_Privacy_Decoded/README.md

 ## What This Script Does?:

-- ⚡ Check for ProtonMail accounts and creation date
+- ⚡ Check for ProtonMail for valid accounts
 - ⚡ Check User PGP Key, creation date and Key Type
 - ⚡ Download PGP Keys
 - ⚡ Check if the IP address is from ProtonVPN and from which Country